Semnox-Github/SmartfunRevamp/README.md

   - BUILD_NUMBER: app version number, used to check if there is a new version available against api
   - BUILD_SECURITY_CODE: security code for the build to send to the api with the version number
   - USE_LOCAL_CMS_JSON: if true, the app will use the local json file for CMS configuration.
 If false, the app will fetch the configuration from the API.
 Only for using during development, for production this should be false
+  - APP_TITLE: this is the title of the app that is shown when switching between apps in the device

 # 4. Firebase keys
 Follow instructions on official Firebase documentation https://firebase.google.com/docs/flutter/setup